NREL/HPC/docs/Documentation/Systems/index.md

 | Number of Nodes| 2454 | 2618 | 484 | 133 virtual |

 !!! note
     GPUs are not currently available on Kestrel.
-132 nodes with 4x Nvidia H100 GPUs are expected to be installed on Kestrel in FY24 Q2 (January, 2024).
+132 nodes with 4x Nvidia H100 GPUs are expected to be installed on Kestrel in FY24 Q2.